Battle of Jutland: Gunnery

 German ships were considered to have been quicker in determining the correct range to targets, thus obtaining an early advantage.
-The British used a 'bracket system', whereby a salvo was fired at the best-guess range and, depending where it landed, the range was progressively corrected up or down until successive shots were landing in front of and behind the enemy.
-The Germans used a 'ladder system', whereby an initial volley of three shots at different ranges was used, with the centre shot at the best-guess range.
+Apart from the German use of better rangefinding equipment, part of the explanation for this was that the British used a 'bracket system', whereby a salvo was fired at the best-guess range and, depending where it landed, the range was progressively corrected up or down until successive shots were landing in front of and behind the enemy.
+By comparison the Germans used a 'ladder system', whereby an initial volley of three shots at different ranges was used, with the centre shot at the best-guess range.
 The ladder system allowed the gunners to get ranging information from the three shots more quickly than the bracket system, which required waiting between shots to see how the last had landed.
-British ships adopted the German system.
+As a result British ships later adopted the German system.

 It was determined that 9 ft range finders of the sort issued to most British ships were not adequate at long range and did not perform as well as the 15 ft range finders on some of the most modern ships.
 In 1917, range finders of base lengths of 25 and 30 ft were introduced on the battleships to improve accuracy.

+In the end the pros and cons of either sides gunnery systems seems to have largely weighed each other out, as the average main caliber hit rates of both sides turned out to be very similar.
+The British fired a total of 4534 shells, obtaining 123 hits in the process, resulting in an average hit rate of 2.71%, whilst the Germans fired a total of 3597 shells, obtaining 124 hits in the process, resulting in an average hit rate of 3.39%.